cloudposse/atmos/website/docs/design-patterns/inline-component-configuration.md

 # Inline Component Configuration

-The Inline Component Configuration pattern is used when:
+The Inline Component Configuration pattern is used when the [components](/core-concepts/components) in a [stack](/core-concepts/stacks) are configured inline in the stack manifest without [importing](/core-concepts/stacks/imports) a component's default/base configuration.

 ## Applicability

 Use the Inline Component Configuration pattern when:

+- You have a very simple organizational structure, e.g. one OU, one or a few accounts, one region

+- You have a component that is provisioned only in one stack (e.g. only in the `dev` account).
+In this case, the component is configured inline in the stack manifest and is not used in other stacks

+- For testing purposes

 ## Structure